needle-mirror/com.unity.xr.arfoundation/Documentation~/index.md

 If `Use Custom Material` is `true`, then the `ARCameraBackground` will use the `Material` you specify for background rendering.

 If you have exactly one `ARSessionOrigin`, then you can simply add the `ARCameraBackground` to that camera.
 If you have multiple `ARSessionOrigin`s (to selectively render different content at different scales, for instance), you should use separate cameras for each `ARSessionOrigin` and a separate, single camera for the `ARCameraBackground`.

+#### Configuring AR Camera Background with a Scriptable Render Pipeline

+Please refer to [this additional documentation to configure an AR Foundation project with a SRP](ar-camera-background-with-scriptable-render-pipeline.md).
+This applies to Lightweight Render Pipeline (LWRP) and Universal Render Pipeline (URP).

 #### Copying the Camera Texture to a Render Texture